 Chase was one of those really good titles from the 1990s that unfortunately never really found an audience and was cancelled too soon.
+D. Curtis Johnson did some really great writing on this series.
 Cameron Chase had some serious family issues, so of course here we are flashing back to Thanksgiving of days past on the cover to issue #6 (July 1998).
 This striking image is by the superb team of J. H. Williams III & Mick Gray.

 Good old MAD Magazine, always ready to skewer politics, pop culture and society!
 This send-up of The Saturday Evening Post is from issue #39, published waaaay back in May 1958.
 Unfortunately I have not been able to find a credit for the artist.
 Can anyone help out?

-Let’s close things out with the cover to Betty #119 (Jan 2003) by Stan Goldberg & Bob Smith, which has the gang from Riverdale celebrating Thanksgiving.
-I’m not completely certain if this cover is a specific homage to Rockwell, but it is certainly close enough.
+Let’s close things out with the cover to Betty #119 (Jan 2003) by Stan Goldberg & Bob Smith, which has the gang from Riverdale celebrating Thanksgiving, complete with Reggie Mantle’s usual snarky comments.
+I’m not absolutely certain if this cover is a specific homage to Rockwell, but it is certainly close enough.
 In any case, Archie Comics too often falls under the radar, which is too bad, since they have some really great art.